Website Not Getting Any Hits? Here’s How To Fix It

 Is your website a tech fail?

-There are several tech issues that could make your website a pain in the ass to visit.
+There are several tech issues that could make your website a pain to visit.
 Here are the big ones:

 Website speed - If your website takes too long to load, people click away.
 A site that loads quickly and efficiently helps visitors stick around.
 Large files, too many plug-ins and overloaded hosting servers are just a few things that can slow your site speed.
 Check your site regularly to make sure everything is running cleanly and efficiently.